Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Literature Review

+In a multiple school SBRP setting, mixed load routing, where one school bus can transport students from multiple schools, is an option that is sometimes considered. \citet{Ellegood_Campbell_North_2015} utilized a continuous approximation model to evaluate the condition under which the mixed load routing was beneficial to schools.
+They showed that the mixed load routing strategy was most beneficial for large school districts where schools were close to each other and a large percentage of bus stops were shared by students from different schools. \citet{PARK2012204} also developed a mixed load algorithm for the multi-school SBRP.
+The problem was modeled using an ILP and solved by a post-processing algorithm applied to a single-school load solution.
+The proposed algorithm was an improvement on the mixed load algorithm provided by \citet{BRACA1997}, which addressed the New York City school bus routing problem.

-The literature on solving large-scale SBRPs is dominated by heuristic approaches.
-Riera-Ledesma and Salazar-Gonzalez~\cite{RIERALEDESMA2012391} solved the large-scale SBRPs by modeling it as an ILP of the multi-vehicle traveling purchaser problem, which is a generalization of the VRP.
+The literature on solving large-scale SBRPs are dominated by heuristic approaches. \citet{RIERALEDESMA2012391} solved the large-scale SBRP by modeling it as an instance of the multi-vehicle traveling purchaser problem, which is a generalization of the VRP.
 The LP-relaxation method was used to efficiently solve the high dimensional ILP and a heuristic algorithm was proposed to round the fractional results.
-This approach was tested by using synthetic data and shown to solve instances with up to 125 students.

-Schittekat et al.~\cite{SCHITTEKAT2013518} proposed a sophisticated ILP considering both the bus stop selection and bus route generation simultaneously and used a metaheuristic approach to solve the problem.
-The metaheuristic approach contains two steps i) a route construction phase that uses a greedy randomized adaptive search procedure to compute sub-optimal initial solutions and ii) an improvement phase where a variable neighborhood descent method is used to ensure a local optimum in all neighborhoods.
-The method can produce generally high quality solutions within one hour for problems of up to 80 stops and 800 students.
-Therefore, we use the generated instances from this article as one of the benchmarks for testing our approach.
+This approach was tested by using synthetic data and shown to solve instances with up to 125 students. \citet{SCHITTEKAT2013518} proposed a sophisticated ILP considering both bus stop selection and bus route generation simultaneously and used a metaheuristic approach to solve the problem.
+The metaheuristic approach contains two steps: i) a route construction phase that uses a greedy randomized adaptive search procedure to compute sub-optimal initial solutions, and ii) an improvement phase where a variable neighborhood descent method is used to ensure a local optimum in all neighborhoods.
+The method could produce high quality solutions within one hour for problems of up to 80 stops and 800 students.
+Generated instances from this article were used as one of the benchmarks for testing our proposed approaches.

+More recently, \citet{Shafahi_Wang_Haghani_2018} solved the multi-school SBRP by utilizing a Minimum Cost Matching with Post Improvement (MCMPI) algorithm, which was a two-stage metaheuristic approach including a cost-minimizing trip generation algorithm and a post-improvement simulated annealing algorithm. \citet{Miranda_2018} utilized an iterated local search approach to solve the multi-load SBRP, which extended the mixed load setting by allowing students to be picked up and dropped off simultaneously. \citet{Sales_Melo_Bonates_Prata_2018} proposed a memetic algorithm (a type of genetic algorithm) to solve a heterogeneous fleet SBRP, where stop generation, route generation and stop selection problems were considered. \citet{Mokhtari_Ghezavati_2018} designed a bi-objective ant colony optimization algorithm to solve the SBRP with mixed loads.
+Their proposed algorithm minimized both the number of buses and the average travel time of students.